 Project ManagementTable of Contents

-Best Direct Linear Competitor: Height Height is the fastest-shipping Linear competitor in 2026 with strong AI integration and a similar opinionated workflow.
+Best Direct Linear Competitor: Height.
+The fastest-shipping Linear competitor in 2026, with stronger AI and a similar opinionated workflow.
 From $6.99/user/month.
-The limitation: smaller community than Linear and the workflow opinions sometimes differ from Linear's in ways that take adjustment.
+The limitation: a smaller community, and opinions that take a few weeks to adjust to.

-Best for Non-Engineering Teams: ClickUp or Asana Linear is built for engineering.
-ClickUp covers project management across functions.
-Asana handles cross-functional work cleanly.
-From $7/user/month for ClickUp.
-From $10.99/user/month for Asana.
-The limitation: both lack Linear's opinionated speed.
+Best for Non-Engineering Teams: ClickUp or Asana.
+ClickUp covers project management across functions; Asana handles cross-functional work cleanly.
+From $7/user/month for ClickUp, $10.99/user/month for Asana.
+The limitation: both trade Linear's speed for breadth.

-Best Open-Source Linear Alternative: Plane Plane is the open-source Linear-shaped issue tracker with self-hostable cloud.
+Best Open-Source Linear Alternative: Plane.
+The open-source, Linear-shaped tracker with a self-hostable cloud.
 Free for self-hosting; cloud from $7/user/month.
-The limitation: smaller polish than Linear, the community is growing but smaller.
+The limitation: less polish than Linear and a smaller community.

-Best for Mature Enterprise Teams: Shortcut or Jira Shortcut is the more-customisable enterprise-shaped alternative.
-Jira is the established enterprise tracker.
-Shortcut from $10/user/month.
-Jira from $7.75/user/month.
-The limitation: both have more overhead than Linear by design.
+Best for Mature Enterprise Teams: Shortcut or Jira.
+Shortcut from $10/user/month, Jira from $7.75/user/month.
+The limitation: both carry more configuration overhead than Linear by design.

-Best Lightweight for Small Teams: Trello or Linear Free For teams under 5, Trello or Linear's free tier handle most needs without per-seat scaling.
-Trello from $5/user/month for Standard.
-The limitation: neither matches Linear's depth at higher tiers.
+Best Lightweight for Small Teams: Trello or Linear Free.
+For teams under 5, both handle most needs without per-seat scaling.
+Trello from $5/user/month.
+The limitation: neither matches Linear's depth as the team grows.

-The honest split is this: Linear is the right tool for opinionated engineering workflow.
-The right alternative depends on whether you want opinionated speed in a different team shape (Height, Plane), broader project management (ClickUp, Asana), or a paradigm shift away from issue tracking (Storyflow, Productboard).
+The honest split is this.
+The right alternative depends on whether you want opinionated speed in a different team shape (Height, Plane, Shortcut), broader project management (ClickUp, Asana), or a visual planning layer that sits around the tracker rather than replacing it (Storyflow).
 Try Storyflow free for creative and strategy work that does not fit an issue tracker.

 | Tool | Best For | Starting Price | Free Plan | Opinionated Speed (★/5) | Rating (/10) |